 Crime Recording Audit

 An extensive analysis of how crime is recorded within England and Wales was carried out by Her Majesty’s Inspectorate of Constabulary (HMIC) and published in their report Crime Recording: Making The Victim Count in November 2014.

 The audit covered the period between December 2013 and August 2014 and looked at the way 43 police forces in England and Wales record crime data.
 They examined over 8000 reports of crime to these police forces.
-When a crime is reported to police, it is logged and categorized electronically by either a police officer or police staff member.
-It is estimated that over 800,000 crimes a year are ‘under recorded’, in other words not correctly logged within these computer systems, amounting to 19% of all crime.
+When a crime is reported to the police, it is logged and categorized electronically by either a police officer or a police staff member.
+It is estimated that over 800,000 crimes a year are ‘under-recorded’, in other words not correctly logged within these computer systems, amounting to 19% of all crimes.